 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
 The investments in the County Treasury are not required to be rated.
-As of June 30, 2020, the pooled investments in the County Treasury were rated AAAf/S1+ by Standard & Poor's and the pooled investments of the Local Agency Investment Fund (LAIF) has a rating of AAA/V1.
+As of June 30, 2021, the pooled investments in the County Treasury were not rated.